What about Interior Photography: Tips from an Interior Photographer.

-I am specialised in Fashion and Event photography, but sometimes as a freelance photographer you have to diversify and specialise in other (photography) domains.
+I am specialised in Fashion and Event photography, but sometimes, or often, as a freelance photographer you have to diversify and specialise in other (photography) domains.
 That's why I'm also busy with interior photography.
 It's actually very interesting to see all these beautiful apartments, houses, hotels etc. And I am taking some interior design ideas with me when I like a certain style.
-I also really enjoy making this kind of photos.

-Let me share some tips and tricks based on my experiences:
+Let me share some tips and tricks based on my experiences as an interior photographer:

 First of all you'll need a camera with a wide angle lens starting around 14-16mm (full frame) and going maximum until 20mm (although you already might lose some space with this one).
 This can be a zoom lens or a focal fix.